jmcnamara/XlsxWriter/dev/docs/source/bugs.rst

 sample program.
 This is probably the most important step.
 Also, it is often easier to describe a problem in code than in written prose.
 3. The sample program should be as small as possible to demonstrate the problem.
-Don't copy and past large sections of your program.
+Don't copy and paste large sections of your program.
 The program should also be self contained and working.

 A sample bug report is shown below.
 If you use this format then it will help to